 It gives your teams to develop their skillset and have the ability to learn

-To make sure that a team is on the same page from the beginning, the leader must be the one to delegates the task.
+To make sure that a team is on the same page from the beginning, the leader must be the one to delegate the task.
 This way, they will know exactly how to respond to them in the future, even when their leader stops delegating them.

 Delegation improves the relationship between the team.
 It helps avoid any conflict, as all the work is being delegated by someone senior to them.

-A healthy one on one relationship is built between the leader and the team as everyone reports individually.
+A healthy one-on-one relationship is built between the leader and the team as everyone reports individually.

-Despite all the facts that favor Delegation, we might as well look at some cons to make things a little clearer.
+Despite all the facts that favor delegation, we might as well look at some cons to make things a little clearer.
 So, here are some of the disadvantages of Delegation: